How to make box brownies better

 No adding each ingredient one at a time – add them all at ONCE!
 Let’s rejoice, these are the ultimate easy brownies for a crowd.

-How many eggs should I put in box mix brownies?
+How many eggs for box mix brownies?

 Generally the more eggs you add to a brownie recipe, the cakier the brownie will be.
 That’s why it’s a good idea to stick with 2 eggs, which is typically the amount that the back of the box calls for.
 However, you can add an additional egg yolk.
 The additional egg yolk adds more fat, creating a fudgier brownie.

-Should I use a glass or metal pan to bake brownies?
+Glass or metal pan to bake brownies?

 I used a glass 8×8 inch baking pan because that’s what I have in my kitchen!
 You can use a metal pan and I would recommend decreasing the baking time by 5 minutes.
 Metal pans heat up faster and can produce chewier brownies.